GordonVi/win2s3/README.md

 ## Limits
 - Simple GUI.
 It's not bad, actually.
 But it could use some work.
+- The more old metadata in versioning, the longer it takes to organize and start a restore.
 - Will not work with certain folders like:
 ```
 c:\Users\EndUser